-Unlike text-based instructional materials, Websites have the ability to be altered at any given time.
-As an example, when we first visited The CIESE Online Classroom Projects -- Sun Times: Global Sun Temperature Project
+Unlike text-based instructional materials, Websites have the ability to be altered quickly.
+As an example, when we first visited The CIESE Online Classroom Projects --Sun Times: Global Sun Temperature Project

 (http://k12science.org/curriculum/tempproj/index.html), it was an archive of a past project.
 When we revisited the site later in our study, it was actively collecting data again.